codera21/html-meta-verse/README.md

 # html-meta-verse
-Fetching data From meta tag from url
+Fetching meta data of Html from url